samruddhi7890/Genai4GenZ_tutor/README.md

 Gyaan.AI is an intelligent tutoring system designed to make AI-powered education accessible and affordable for students in rural India.

-Traditional AI tutors rely on large models, which are expensive and require high bandwidth.
-This project addresses that challenge by introducing context pruning, reducing token usage, cost, and latency while maintaining accurate, curriculum-based responses.
+Traditional AI tutors rely on large models with high token usage, leading to increased cost, latency, and bandwidth requirements.
+This project addresses these challenges by introducing context pruning, which removes irrelevant information before sending data to the language model, significantly reducing cost and improving response speed while maintaining accuracy.

 ---